todogroup/governance/OSPO-Associate-Program.md

 Netlify will generate a staging server for you to preview your updates.
 Please check that the logo and information appear correctly and then add LGTM to the pull request confirming your review and requesting a merge.

-> If you have any issues, you can ask @anajsana to do this process for you instead.
+> If you have any issues, you can ask TODO PM @anajsana to do this process for you instead.

 ## Where can I find more info?

-There are a lot of initiatives & resources where an OSPO Associate can get involved that are listed in the TODO ORG README file: https://github.com/todogroup
+There are a lot of initiatives & resources where an OSPO Associate can get involved that are listed in the [TODO Guides and Resources](todogroup.org/guides).

 If you would like to know where your specific project initiatives could fit in the TODO programs or would like to know more details, please contact ana@todogroup.org and she will schedule a Sync call to answer any questions.